unow0517/42_push_swap/README.md

 ## Key Point
 * It was difficult for me to figure out how to start to build sorting algorithm!
 Just start with sorting 2 or 3 integers.
 * many different algorithms have been invented by smart people.
 I chose a proper one (radix sort) and tried to implement with my code.
 * I tried first with array, but hard to implement so I used linked list in the end.
+Code got more complicated when I use array.

+### Pros and Cons of Array and List[^3]

 |Array|List|
 |---|---|